 Resolution 651 (WRC-12) invites ITU-R to conduct and complete, in time for WRC-15, compatibility studies addressing:

-– EESS (active) and existing services in the frequency bands 8 700-9 300 MHz and 9 900-10 500 MHz in order to ensure the protection of the existing services, taking into account the constraints as per RR No. 5.476A;
+– the EESS (active) and existing services in the frequency bands 8 700-9 300 MHz and 9 900-10 500 MHz in order to ensure the protection of the existing services, taking into account the constraints as per RR No. 5.476A;

-– unwanted emissions from stations operating in the EESS (active) within the frequency band 8 700-9 300 MHz into stations of the space research service operating in the frequency band 8 400-8 500 MHz;
+– unwanted emissions from stations operating in the EESS (active) within the frequency band 8 700-9 300 MHz into stations of the SRS operating in the frequency band 8 400-8 500 MHz;

-– unwanted emissions from stations operating in the EESS (active) within the frequency band 9 900-10 500 MHz into stations of the radio astronomy service, space research service (passive) and EESS (passive) operating in the frequency band 10.6-10.7 GHz.WMO Position:
+– unwanted emissions from stations operating in the EESS (active) within the frequency band 9 900-10 500 MHz into stations of the RAS, SRS (passive) and EESS (passive) operating in the frequency band 10.6-10.7 GHz.

-WMO urges that a new EESS (Earth-to-space) allocation in the 9 GHz frequency range shall ensure adequate protection of meteorological applications, in particular, meteorological radars in the frequency band 9 300-9 500 MHz and passive sensors in the frequency band 10.6-10.7 GHz.
+ITU-R studies show that there are several ways to extend of the current worldwide allocation to the EESS (active) by 600 MHz and provide the necessary protection to systems of the existing services (ARS, ARSS, FS, MetSat, MS, RLS, RNS, RAS, SRS).

+WMO Position:

+If an allocation to the EESS (active) is applied in the frequency range 9 GHz frequency range, adequate protection of meteorological applications has to be ensured.

 3.7 Agenda item 1.17